Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/action.rst

 As everything else in Blender, actions are data-blocks.
 Unlike F-Curve ones, there is only one type of action, which can regroup all F-Curve of a given object.
-You will find its usual data-block controls in the *Action Editor* header.
+You will find its usual data-block menu in the *Action Editor* header.

 However, there is one specificity with action data-blocks: they have by default a "fake user", i.e. once created, they are always kept in the blend-file, even if no object uses them.